 If you are interested, you can enter the tower.
 It is best to purchase your ticket in advance or wait in the line that forms in front of the tower.
 For the shortest wait in line, get here at opening time (9:30 am).
 If you wait too late in the day, the queue closes so you may be denied entry.

-31. Monument of Discoveries
+31. Monument to the Discoveries

 Monument of Discoveries Lisbon | Best Things to Do in Lisbon